 All you need to do is jump on the bus and have your card to hand in case someone checks – no need for a bus ticket making this incredibly easy!

-Learn about Devin Castle’s history in its museums built into the ruins, including one in a cave and enjoy dressing up or practising your sword fighting abilities in the small museum that catalogues the history of the castle and Slovakia right up to the Velvet Revolution and present day.
+Learn about Devin Castle’s history in its museums built into the ruins, including one in a cave and enjoy dressing up or practising your sword fighting abilities in the small museum.
+Here it catalogues the history of the castle and Slovakia right up to the Velvet Revolution and present day.

-We also enjoyed the art installations that line the centre square around the gigantic well leading up through the castle ruins.
+We also enjoy the art installations that line the centre square around the gigantic well leading up through the castle ruins.